TopDeveloper29/UPrompt/Documentation/View.md

 <ViewInput Type="DropDown"/>
 ```
 ## ViewAction
 These are elements designed to run actions, most of which are hidden and designed to track values and run actions based on them.
+The action that will run will store the result in a variable startind with **Result_** folow by the Input **Id** so somthing like [Result_MyInputId].

 ### Button
 **Description:** A simple button that you can click on to run an action.